-All documents must be filed with the Executive for comment prior to release or publication and must not be released or published until the Executive has confirmed that it has no further comments thereon.
-6 final copies of the document must be filed with each of the Executive and the Stock Exchange.
+All documents (other than those referred to in the Note to Rule 12.1 below) must be filed with the Executive for comment prior to release or publication and must not be released or published until the Executive has confirmed that it has no further comments thereon.
+6 final copies of the document must be filed with the Executive.